khades/esp32-s3-synth/README.md

 also i implemented double buffering so i can use two cores.

-Probably need ring buffer and generate sound in it and read data from callback, filling on fly?
+~~Probably need ring buffer and generate sound in it and read data from callback, filling on fly?~~

+I used xStreamBuffer and it works like needed, buffer is twice size of buffer, synth tries to fill 1.5 times of buffer every tick OR remaining space.
+I2S tries to flush 1 buffer.
+Still Cracking but far less.

+I wanna do last step and use callbacks.

 ### Learning how DSP works - ✖